57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 ## Conclusion

-The blockchain industry has learned expensive lessons from failures like The DAO hack and Solana's outages.
+The blockchain industry has learned expensive lessons from failures like the DAO hack and Solana's outages.
 These incidents highlight a fundamental truth: traditional software testing approaches are insufficient for blockchain systems where bugs can't simply be patched after deployment.

 ### What You Should Take Away

 Testing L1 blockchains requires a fundamentally different mindset.
 You're not just testing code-you're validating economic models, consensus mechanisms, and systems that handle real financial value.
-The six-factor risk model we discussed (immutability, financial exposure, systemic risks, boundary complexity, cryptoeconomic attacks, and adversarial environments) makes comprehensive testing non-negotiable.
+The six-factor risk model we described earlier (immutability, financial exposure, systemic risks, boundary complexity, cryptoeconomic attacks, and adversarial environments) makes comprehensive testing non-negotiable.

-The testing pyramid we've outlined-from functional testing of consensus algorithms to performance testing under load-provides a practical roadmap.
+The testing pyramid we've outlined–from functional testing of consensus algorithms to performance testing under load–provides a practical roadmap for any L1 blockchain project.
 Whether you're working with EVM-based chains or Cosmos SDK implementations, the core principles remain: test early, test thoroughly, and automate everything possible.

 Your testing environment should mirror production conditions as closely as possible.
 Use CI/CD pipelines to catch issues before they reach mainnet.
 Simulate network failures, test upgrade mechanisms, and validate economic incentives under stress.